radivoje-v/depth-anything-v2/README.md

 pip install -r requirements.txt
 ```

+For installing pytorch with GPU support, please refer to https://pytorch.org/get-started/locally/.

+Ensure you have SiMa modelSDK 1.4.0 installed.
+Some of the functionalities should
+be run inside the docker container, and they will be explicitly specified.

 Download the checkpoints listed [here](#pre-trained-models) and put them under the `checkpoints` directory.

 ### Use our models